medialesson/config-settings/angular/eslint/eslint.md

 [ESLint](https://eslint.org) is a static code analysis tool used to identify and fix problems in JavaScript code.
 It helps maintain code quality and consistency by enforcing coding standards and best practices.

-Our recommended ESLint configuration includes strict rules designed to enforce a consistent coding style, catch potential errors early, and improve overall maintainability and readability.
+Our recommended ESLint configuration includes strict rules designed to catch potential errors early and improve overall maintainability and readability.
 These benefits are particularly valuable in larger projects with multiple developers, as they help maintain a uniform codebase and prevent common coding issues.
 However, we understand that not all projects have the same requirements.
-Therefore, these rules can be modified, removed, or simplified to meet the specific needs of a project, especially if the project is small.
+Therefore, these rules can be modified, removed, or simplified to meet your specific needs.

 ## How to use